simon987/awesome-datahoarding/README.md

 * [Sick-Beard](https://github.com/midgetspy/Sick-Beard): PVR for newsgroup users (with limited torrent support)
 * [Lidarr](https://github.com/lidarr/Lidarr): Music collection manager for Usenet and BitTorrent users
 * [Mylar](https://github.com/evilhero/mylar): An automated Comic Book downloader (cbr/cbz) for use with SABnzbd, NZBGet and torrents
+* [RipMe](https://github.com/RipMeApp/ripme): RipMe is an album ripper for various websites.
+Runs on your computer.
+Requires Java 8.

 ### Compression